codepoke-kk/qwertigraphy/HowQwertigraph.md

 A low-quality video walk-through here: [Qwertigraphy Quick Start](https://www.youtube.com/watch?v=Eodl0zzjCcw&feature=youtu.be)

 #### Step: Start the Qwertigraph
-Go to the /release folder, and double click Qwertigraph.ahk.
-You should see The Coach appear on the right side of your screen.
-Move it around as you wish, but it will hover on top until you minimize it.
-This is its function.
+Go to the /qwertigraph folder, and double click trainer.ahk.
+You should see the qwertigraph interface appear.
+Move it around as you wish.

 #### Step: Use the Qwertigraph
 Open a simple text editor, a new email, or anything else into which you might wish to type some text.
 Type "It's time to start".
-If all has gone well, The Coach should show:
-0002: time = tm (tm) [2]
-0001: start = stat (stAt) [1]
-0001: it = t (t) [1]
+If all has gone well, The Coach should show how quickly you typed that line.
+You may have noticed some recommendations flash just below your blinking cursor as you typed.
+Click the button in the top right of The Coach, and it should show you on which words you lost time, and what you could type instead to save that time in the future.

 Now type "T's tm to stat"

-The Coach should now show you've saved 4 characters in typing and have attained a learning level of 1.00.
+If you click the button again, The Coach should now show you've saved and lost the same number of characters, for a grand total of 0.

+Now, go forth and type like usual.
+At the end of the day, come back to the coach to see which words you would profit most from learning.
+Click the "Savings" column header to sort your possible savings from lowest to highest, and start learning from the top.

 ##### Tips:
 - No word will expand until you stroke an "end character".
 You have to hit some punctation key to let the Qwertigraph know you're done and ready to move on.
 - Control-Backspace is your friend.
 If you meant some other word than the one the Qwertigraph typed, Control-Backspace will delete the entire word and let you start over again.
 (It's much lazier to hit Control-Backspace once than to hit Backspace a does times.)
-- Control-j will Suspend the Qwertigraph if you need to type without its help.
-Control-j again will reactivate it.
+- Control-Windows-P will Pause the Qwertigraph if you need to type without its help.
+Control-Windows-P again will reactivate it.
-- Control-{ most punctuation marks } will cause the Qwertigraph to ignore whatever word you just typed.
+- Hitting the Control key will cause the Qwertigraph to ignore whatever word you just typed and start listening all over again.
 - If you type out a word for which there's a "big win" lazy form, a pop-up tip will give you a hint to that effect.

 ##### Words about letters